14 Of The Greatest And Most Famous Brazilian Singers Of All Time

 10. Milton Nascimento

-His international fame started in the early 1970s when saxophonist Wayne Shorter hired Nascimento on a Brazilian-themed recording.
+Nascimento’s international fame started in the early 1970s when saxophonist Wayne Shorter hired Nascimento on the Brazilian-themed recording Native Dancer.

 While the singer-songwriter’s music is undeniably Brazilian, he has bridged the gap into world music, collaborating with the biggest names of the North American and European pop scenes to date.